 All staff are expected to contribute to the CEIAG programme through their roles as tutors and subject teachers.
 The programme is planned, monitored and evaluated by the Head of WRL and Head of 6th Form in consultation with the Futures advisor(s).
 In order to evaluate the programme on an annual basis, feedback is sought at Heads of Year and Year meetings.
 Tutors are also asked to complete evaluation forms on the units being delivered in PSHE time.

 The Futures advisor(s) provide specialist careers guidance.
-Careers information is available in the Careers Library in Lower School, which is maintained by the school’s WRL Assistant, and in the 6th Form Block which is maintained by the Head of 6th Form.
+Careers information is available in the Careers Library on the Beechdale Site, which is maintained by the school’s WRL Assistant, and in the 6th Form Block which is maintained by the Head of 6th Form.

 The CEIAG programme includes careers education lessons, careers guidance activities (group work and individual interviews), information and research activities (in the Careers Library), work related learning (including a one week work experience placement in Year 10), action planning and recording achievement.
 Careers lessons are integrated into the pastoral programme from Year 7 as well as some students having timetabled lessons.
 Schemes of work are distributed to all year groups with appropriate lesson plans, as well as guidance sheets for delivering the programme for teachers.
-These lessons will be timetabled as early in the academic year as possible for Year 7 and Year 8.
 Other focused events e.g. Higher Education Fairs and Enterprise Days are provided from time to time.
 Work Experience preparation and follow-up take place as part of the Year 10 pastoral programme and are used as the basis for GCSE coursework in Modern Languages and English.

 The school acknowledges its need to provide independent and impartial careers advice.
 As a result, an annual agreement is negotiated between the school and Futures, identifying the contributions to the programme that each will make.
 Currently all students in Year 11 will receive a careers interview.
 Priority students, where early intervention in deemed important, will also have an interview in Year 10.
 Students in Year 12 and Year 13 can request an interview through their Head of Year should they feel they have a need for careers guidance.
-There is also an annual Service Level Agreement between the school and Education Business Futures (EBF) regarding work related learning.
-EBF provides a database of work experience contacts and undertake Health and Safety checks for the Year 10 Work Experience Programme.
-Currently all students in Year 10 spend one week out of school in the Summer Term experiencing life in a working environment.
+There is also an annual Service Level Agreement between the school and Safety Measures regarding work related learning.
+Safety Measures provides a database of work experience contacts and undertake Health and Safety checks for the Year 10 Work Experience Programme.
+Standard practice is that all students in Year 10 spend one week out of school in the Summer Term experiencing life in a working environment.

 The Trinity School will also work closely with Nottingham City Council and Futures Advice, Skills and Employment.
 Together students will receive support from professionals and businesses to help raise levels of achievement and aspiration; and gain relevant employability skills and develop and understanding of the world of work.

-- Budget – funding is allocated annually and current funding totals £250.
-Sources of external funding are also actively sort.
+- Budget – funding is allocated annually at the beginning of the academic year.
+Sources of external funding are also actively sought.
 An addition, Trinity maintains annual budgets for the Year 10 Work Experience Programme and independent careers interviews.

 - Infrastructure – the school has a designated Careers Library in the Lower School building, which is maintained and developed by the school’s WRL Assistant in conjunction with the Head of Work Related Learning.
-In addition within the Tutors room in the 6th Form there are further resources to support student transition, which is maintained by the Head of 6th Form.
+In addition, in the Sixth Form there are further resources to support student transition, which is maintained by the Head of Sixth Form and the Sixth Form team.
 Resources are reviewed on an annual basis to ensure that information is relevant, accurate, up-to-date and free from bias.
 Advice is sought from the SLT and Futures to ensure we are fulfilling our responsibility to provide our students with appropriate information, but at the same time fulfilling our role and responsibilities as a Catholic school.
-In addition the school has had our Career Mark 6 Revalidation and received the last award in January 2017.
+In addition, the school has had our Career Mark 6 Revalidation and received the last award in January 2017.